Course

 Bachelor of Arts (Interpreting and Translation)

 Students should follow the course structure for the course version relevant to the year they commenced.
-This version applies to students whose commencement year for this course is 2007 or later.
+This version applies to students whose commencement year for this course is 2007 to 2009.

 Commencement Year 2001 to 2006 - 1519.1 Bachelor of Arts (Interpreting and Translation)